-Since July 1, 2018, CIEE has been operating under the CITRIS umbrella at UC Berkeley, leveraging the resources and synergies within the CITRIS ecosystem, and especially within the CITRIS Sustainable Infrastructures Initiative.
+Since July 1, 2018, CIEE has been operating under the CITRIS umbrella at UC Berkeley, leveraging the resources and synergies within the CITRIS ecosystem, and especially within the CITRIS Climate initiative.

 Inspired by its founder, Art Rosenfeld, CIEE has been conducting, leading, and managing energy research for thirty years.
 To date, CIEE experts have received 470 research awards and managed nearly 1,000 subawards at more than 160 universities, national labs, and research centers.
 The total value of these awards exceeds $205 million.

 CIEE’s research projects range from managing expansive studies on California’s vulnerability to climate change to deploying energy efficient and grid-responsive implementation solutions like the low-cost smart thermostat, new sensor technologies like the Anemometer, Hamilton, and micro-PMU, and the XBOS building management platform.
 We conduct field-tests with our partners, nurturing these projects to wide scale use.
 Our current areas of focus include:

 Electric Grid – Through technological research and development in collaboration with industry, CIEE advances new tools such as high-precision micro-synchrophasor measurements from the demonstration phase to deployment, modernizing the energy grid to meet California’s energy policy goals.